Verification Frequently Asked Questions

 How will I be notified if verification is required?

-The University will send you a Missing Information Letter (MIL) notice advising you that your FAFSA has been selected for verification.
-This notice will be sent to your permanent address, campus address (if school is in session), or e-mail account.
+The University will direct freshmen and transfer students to the Status Portal at attend.uindy.edu/portal/ug_status, current and returning students will be directed to the Verification Portal at uindy.verifymyfafsa.com, to complete FAFSA related and verification tasks.
+You may also receive a Missing Information Letter (MIL) notice advising you of additional items to complete.
+This notice may be sent through the Verification Portal and Missing Information Letters to your permanent address, campus address (if school is in session), or e-mail account.
 Multiple notices may be sent until documentation is gathered to complete the verification process.

 What documents are typically required for verification?

-Typical documents required are copies of student and/or spouse or parent prior year federal tax return transcripts and a verification worksheet, but may include additional documents to fully verify your FAFSA information.
-Make sure that all documents are signed and the student’s name and ID number are noted.
+Typical documents required are copies of student and/or spouse or parent prior prior year federal tax return transcripts and a verification worksheet, but may include additional documents to fully verify your FAFSA information.

 What is the IRS Data Retrieval tool?